Cooking with Cannabis

 GET COOKING

 The last step on this checklist is to finally make the recipe by incorporating your infusion.
 Treat the infusion as an ingredient and make sure you have the proper equipment and accessories on hand that allow for accurate measurements.
 This is the most important part of creating infused cuisine.
 Know your dosages and measurements!
-MAKING CANNABUTTER

 Previous